ankamsarav/node-rest-template/README.md

 # Node REST Template
 This template provides a starter project for developing RESTful APIs using Node.js, [Bookshelf.js](http://bookshelfjs.org/) and SQL.
-It encourages best practices in coding and testing that result in accelerated development and a robust implementation.
+It encourages best practices in coding and testing, resulting in an accelerated development cycle.

 ## Requirements